 San Francisco is one of the largest metropolitan areas in the U.S. and serves as a hub for international commerce, financial services and tourism.
 The city is densely built-out with a limited supply of developable land.
-After a period of contraction in the economy and real estate markets around 2008-2010, the region saw improvement in employment and economic conditions over the past few years.
-Unemployment was very low and represented one of the lowest rates in California.
-Most real estate sectors had moved beyond recovery to a stage of expansion.
-However, employment conditions declined sharply in April and May 2020 following stay-at-home mandates and business closures, and the near-term outlook is uncertain as a result of the COVID-19 pandemic.
-A better understanding of the potential impacts will be gained as economic policies aimed at financial relief and resuming business operations are implemented.
+In recent years, the region experienced strong employment and economic conditions, and favorable conditions in most real estate sectors.
+However, employment conditions declined sharply in April 2020 following stay-at-home mandates and business closures in response to the COVID-19 pandemic.
+Market and economic conditions have since improved, but some uncertainty remains in the near term as policies aimed at financial relief and resuming business operations continue to be developed and implemented.
 The historical stability of the local economy bodes well for the long-term outlook for the region.